Student-Powered Fundraising Projects

 Starting Point: AGC’s Cut Out Studio Vinyl Cutter for Schools

 AGC’s Cut Out Studio Vinyl Cutter lets students design and produce custom decals, stickers, and apparel with precision.
-Easy to use for beginners, it enables hands-on learning while students prepare products for school spirit items, fundraising, or student-run businesses.
+Easy to use for beginners, it enables hands-on learning while students prepare products for school spirit items, fundraising, or student-led enterprises.

 Laser engravers allow students to add a high-end feel to everyday items.
 Think engraved water bottles, keychains, or trophies.
 This is a great fit if your program is aiming for a more polished, retail-quality product line.